 Provide data quality educational material for the use of mariners;

-Advise on the ways ECDIS displays data quality information of product specifications;
+Review appropriate methodology for the display of quality information to product specification developers;

-Investigate and advise on possible legal aspects of data quality in product specifications, and
+, and

 Propose new data quality topics for consideration by HSSC.

 The WG should work by correspondence, group meetings, workshops or symposia.
 Permanent or temporary sub-working groups may be created by the WG to undertake detailed work on specific topics such as: quality indicators for hydrographic data, tidal information, etc. The WG should meet as necessary.
 When meetings are scheduled, and in order to allow any WG submissions and reports to be submitted to HSSC on time, WG meetings should not normally occur later than nine weeks before a meeting of the HSSC.